xnd-project/libndtypes/doc/libndtypes/types.rst

    ndt_t *ndt_option(ndt_t *type);

-This constructor is unique in that it does *not* create a new type with an :macro:`Option` tag, but sets the :macro:`NDT_OPTION` flag of its argument.
+This constructor is unique in that it does *not* create a new type with an :c:macro:`Option` tag, but sets the :c:macro:`NDT_OPTION` flag of its argument.

-The reason is that having a separate :macro:`Option` tag complicates the type traversal when using libndtypes.
+The reason is that having a separate :c:macro:`Option` tag complicates the type traversal when using libndtypes.

 The function returns its argument and cannot fail.